Subaru Forester: Forester STi (SF and SG; 2004)

 In 2004, Subaru launched the Forester STi for the Japanese market only.
 A "sportier" version of the standard second-gen (SG) Forester, the Forester STi incorporated most of the running components from the WRX STi, with several other changes.
 It was never sold outside of Japan.

 The Forester STi exterior was modified with additions such as a redesigned front fascia with new headlights, front bumper, grille and "STi" badged covered fog lights, like those seen on the Impreza WRX STi.
 The rear fascia was also redesigned with revised taillights, a revised rear bumper, and an added rear spoiler.

 Multiple changes were made to the engine and the mechanical components of the Forester to create the Forester STi.
+They include the engine, which received a 2.5-liter turbocharged flat-four [block designated EJ255, not from the WRX STi which used a block designated EJ257], making 265 PS and 186 lb-ft of torque.
+While the block was not shared with the STI, the Forester STI shared the STI’s better breathing manifold, painted in matt crinkle red, allowing it to produce more power and torque than other 2.5l EJ255 engined SG9 Foresters sold in AU/NZ from 2003-2008.

-They include the engine, which received the 2.5-liter turbocharged flat-four from the WRX STi, making 265 PS and 186.0 lb-ft of torque.
-A six-speed manual gearbox, a larger intercooler, and a low-back-pressure exhaust system were also added.
-The top three ratios of the gearbox are 14 percent taller to match the engine's torque curve.
+A much stronger six-speed manual gearbox, from the WRX STI, a larger intercooler, and a low-back-pressure exhaust system were also added.
+The top three ratios of the gearbox are 14 percent taller to match the engine's torque curve, raising the vehicle’s top speed and allowing more relaxed highway cruising at lower rpm.
 As the result, the 2006 Forester STi accelerates from 0–60 mph in 5.2 seconds, 0–62 mph in 5.4 seconds, and does the quarter mile in 14.1 seconds at 97.0 mph.
 It can reach a top speed of 140 mph and has a power to weight ratio of 174 hp per ton.